andrewdyar/switchyard/www/apps/api-reference/README.md

-# Medusa API Reference
+# Switchyard API Reference

-The Medusa API Reference website is built with Next.js 13.
-You can learn more about contributing [here](https://docs.medusajs.com/resources/contribution-guidelines/docs).
+The Switchyard API Reference website is built with Next.js 13.
+You can learn more about contributing [here](https://docs.switchyard.com/resources/contribution-guidelines/docs).

 ## Note About OpenAPI Specs